Indian police investigate ‘fake degrees’ of government employees

 Source: iStock/Pranay Chandra Singh

-Police are investigating civil servants with qualifications from a private university in India after it emerged that the institution may have sold fake certificates and issued thousands of degrees it was not accredited to.
+Police are investigating civil servants with qualifications from a private university in India after it emerged that the institution may have sold fake certificates and issued thousands of degrees it was not accredited for.

 Police arrested the university’s founder and owner, Joginder Singh Dalal, on 5 July after he was linked to an inquiry into alleged paper leaks and malpractice in university entrance exams.

-“A detailed probe into the fake degree scam was launched after allegations surfaced that the university was issuing backdated degrees and certificates, some even before the varsity received relevant accreditation for running the courses,” said VK Singh, a senior member of Rajasthan police’s special operations group.
+“A detailed probe into the fake degree scam was launched after allegations surfaced that the university was issuing backdated degrees and certificates, some even before the varsity received relevant accreditation for running the courses,” said V.K.
+Singh, a senior member of Rajasthan police’s special operations group.

-Police sources told local press preliminary investigations suggested the university may have issued backdated certificates to students requiring them for visa applications, while some courses admitted hundreds more students than the university was permitted to enrol.
+Police sources told local press that preliminary investigations suggested the university may have issued backdated certificates to students requiring them for visa applications, while some courses admitted hundreds more students than the university was permitted to enrol.

-According to Mr Singh, “fake” degrees also were issued to students in 19 neighbouring states and Nepal, as well as Rajasthan, including using “middlemen” to directly sell the certificates to paying customers.
+According to Mr Singh, “fake” degrees also were issued to students in 19 neighbouring states and Nepal, as well as Rajasthan, including using “middle men” to directly sell the certificates to paying customers.

 “It was also found that most of them have later also secured jobs in the governments of the concerned states and country based on fake certificates,” he said.
 The Rajasthan government is now investigating all employees with degrees from the university, local press reported.